rastrau/elevation-slopegraphs/README.md

 ## Scripts
 Run `us-elevation-plots.R`, `europe-elevation-plots.R`, and `switzerland-elevation-plots.R` in R in order to produce a slopegraph of minimum and maximum (and for the US and Switzerland: mean) elevation per state or country in the US, in Europe, and in Switzerland, respectively.

+Some more background about these type of visualizations and how to make them in R (including custom tilemap layouts) can be found in this blog post: [Tile Maps in R](https://digital.ebp.ch/2021/03/02/tilemaps-in-r/)

 ## Visualizations

 ### USA